3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 ### [Fn lock hotkey feature](https://docs.dasharo.com/unified/novacustom/features/#fn-lock-hotkey)

-By default using the F1-F12 keys for additional actions like changing the screen brightness or volume requires holding the Fn key.
+By default, using the `F1-F12` keys for additional actions like changing the screen brightness or volume requires holding the `Fn` key.
-Now you can Lock the Fn key so that you things like muting your microphone can be done without holding down the Fn key.
+Now you can Lock the `Fn` key so that things like muting your microphone can be done without holding down the `Fn` key.

 ### [Throttling temperature adjustment in setup menu](https://docs.dasharo.com/unified/novacustom/features/#cpu-throttling-threshold)

-By setting the CPU throttling threshould you can specify what CPU temperatures are acceptable for your device.
+By setting the CPU throttling threshold you can specify what CPU temperatures are acceptable for your device.
 When the cooling system does not manage to keep the CPU below this temperature the CPU will be throttled to prevent overheating.